KQM-git/TCL/equipment/artifacts.md

 {% tabs %}
 {% tab title="Description" %}
-* 2 Piece Set Bonus: Increases Normal and Charged Attack DMG by 15%
+* 2-Piece Set Bonus: Increases Normal and Charged Attack DMG by 15%
-* 4 Piece Set Bonus: After using an Elemental Skill, increases Normal and Charged Attack DMG by 25% for 8s.
+* 4-Piece Set Bonus: After using an Elemental Skill, increases Normal and Charged Attack DMG by 25% for 8s.
 {% endtab %}
 {% endtabs %}